Covid-19’s impact on the economy has been like no other in recent times

-Even local fashion start-up Zilingo, a company that had raise more than $300 million in funding, had to lay off employees — via Zoom teleconferencing call.
+Even local fashion start-up Zilingo, a company that had raised more than $300 million in funding, had to lay off employees — via Zoom teleconferencing call.

-In fact, many fellow countrymen have been in your shoes once, and many of them have bounced back — like this Singaporean worker who suffered retrenchment twice, and still managed to return stronger.
+In fact, many fellow countrymen have been in your shoes once, and many of them have bounced back.

 So why is upskilling suddenly becoming so important?